Shreya-Patel2/100-days-of-python/Days 15 - 31/README.md

-# Day11-20
+# Days 15-31

-This folder contains code and exercises for Day11-20.
+This folder contains my projects over Days 15-31, the "intermediate" days of this course.